Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

 -   Codename: `english`
 -   Source: Heavliy modified version of https://github.com/JIUYANGZH/BullshitGenerator-English/blob/master/bullshitgenerator_English/bullshit_generator.csv

 Near-perfect translation of the `classic` dict to English.
-Relys on the `` option being enabled a lot.
+Relys on the `允许字典处理字符串` option being enabled a lot, also turns the theme into lower case by default.

 ## Japanese Dict